user-none/lua-hashings/README.md

 * digest_size
 * block_size

-A there are some functions, such as `hexdigest`, which are the same implementation in multiple modules.
+There are some functions, such as `hexdigest`, which are the same implementation in multiple modules.
 This is by design because modules are intended to be independent of the library itself.
-Each module can be copied into another project without needing the rest of the library present.
-The hash functions are the same in that they can be dropped into another project and used independent of the library provided that anything using the hash functions implement's the above API.
+Each module can be copied into another project without needing the rest of the library.
+The hash functions are the same in that they can be dropped into another project and used independent of the library provided that anything using the hash functions implements the above API.

 Dependencies
 ------------